Global Market Comments

-Sometime this year, Kurzweil will publish a sequel to his last book called “The Singularity is Nearer.”
-It will no doubt be the AI blockbuster of the year.
+Sometime in 2019, Kurzweil published a sequel to his last book called “The Singularity is Nearer.”
+It no doubt was the AI blockbuster of the year.

-Earlier this year, he launched into fiction for the first time, publishing “Danielle” in April, which is about a girl who solves all the problems of the world by the age of 22 with the tools we have available to us today.
-To learn more about this project, please visit www.danielleworld.com.
+Before that, he launched into fiction for the first time, publishing “Danielle” in January, which is about a girl who solves all the problems of the world by the age of 22 with the tools we have available to us today.
+To learn more about this project and to get a copy of the book, please visit www.danielleworld.com.